dehezhang2/Notes/3103/CS3103_Operating_System.md

   * fundamental task: process management

-    * Interleave(插入) the execution of multiple processes(multiprogramming)
+    * Interleave(插入) the execution of multiple processes (multiprogramming)
-    * Allocate resources to processes and protect the resources of each process from other processes
+    * Allocate resources to processes and protect the resources of each process from other processes (mutual exclusion)
     * enable processes to share and exchange information (interprocess communication)
-    * enable synchronization among processes
+    * Enable synchronization among processes (one wait for another finished)

-  * Example
+  * Example: Interleaved(插入) execution of Processes

     <img src="image-20190125105129354.png" width="40%"/>

     * Consider three processes being executed
-    * Plus a ***dispatcher*** - a small program which switches the processor from one process to another
+    * Plus a ***dispatcher*** - a small program which switches the processor from one process to another (short term scheduling)
     * All are in memory

 * Trace from processes' point of view